tomas1000r/webflux-kotlin-keycloak/README.md

 ## Motivation

-In this small project I'd like to show how to setup Spring Boot 2 with Kotlin and R2DBC together and implement unit tests and integration tests.
+In this project I'd like to show how to create a simple backend application using Spring Boot.
+Keycloak is used for authentication & authorization.
-The microservices are often connecting to other components like databases, messaging processors or other microservices.
-To simplify the development process, it is great to have the local environment as docker containers up and running with single command.
-When the containers are up, the application can be executed from the IDE and tested with Postman.
-Also the integration tests can be run as part of the whole build or just single test.
+Data are stored in MySQL database.
+R2DBC is used for accessing MySQL data in reactive way.

+Local development should be especially easy just by executing `docker-compose up` gradle task and the whole environment is up and configured.
+MySQL data and Keycloak realm is imported automatically after containers starts.

+#### User registration feature

+The user registration process is divided in two steps:
+1. First, user have to enter the data including email address.
+The registration link with validity of 30 minutes is sent to the user email address.
+2. Second, when user clicks the link, the registration process is finished

 ## Build